resin

 Gallery Art Club 21

-To meet the Korean gallery’s shipping requirements (all sculpture needed to be lightweight and under 5 inches), I used two small molds from the 1980s, that were cast in bronze: Resilience and Deja’ Vu.
+To meet the Korean gallery’s shipping requirements (artwork needed to be lightweight and under 5 inches), I used two small molds from a 1980s bronze casting: Resilience and Deja’ Vu.
 Lightweight polyester-resin was the perfect material for shipping.
 I renamed the new sculptures for their mountainous counterparts: Half Dome and Delicate Arch, respectively.

 ________________________________________________________________________________________________________________________________________________